MariaNattestad/omgenomics-com/circa-input-files.markdown

 ![coloring by a column](/assets/circa/color-by-column.png)

 ### Connecting 2 positions in the genome
-To draw connections or ribbons, since these connect two positions in the genome, the file will need to have two sets of chromosome and position:
+To draw connections or ribbons, since these connect two positions in the genome, the file will need to have two pairs of chromosomes and positions:
 ```
 #chrom1,start1,stop1,chrom2,start2,stop2
 1,0,200000000,6,0,100000000